clay/clay-kiln/docs/inputs.md

 Note that you should use `min`/`max` to set the hardcoded limits for the range input and `validate.min`/`validate.max` to set a (more limited) _publishable_ range, if necessary.

+### Range Returned Value

+If you specify the `start` as a single (numerical) value, Range will return a single **number**.
+If you specify the `start` as an array of two (numerical) values, Range will return an **array of numbers** with two values.
+Note that the `start` value and the data of this input's value **must** be of the same type.
+This input will error if `start` is an array and the value passed from the component data is a number, or vice versa.

 # `segmented-button`

 A group of buttons allowing the user to select one (or more!) of a few related options.